ahmedmo802/EcommerceFrameworks/README.md

 # EcommerceFrameworks
-creating compatible project for testng, Maven and Jenkins
+creating compatible project using selenium Java, Maven and Jenkins